Developing Pavement Thickness Design incorporating the Catalogue and Mechanistic Approach

-During last 9 years, the Sri Lankan economy has grown rapidly.
+During the last nine years, the Sri Lankan economy has grown rapidly.
 The government strives to, and encourages, continued growth.
 A prerequisite for this is an improved transport system and investments in the road network have been intensified.

-For last 9 years more than 10,000km of roads were rehabilitated and around 150km of new expressways were built.
-The government plan to build another 200km length of expressways and to rehabilitate around 6,000km of road within next five years.
+For the last 9 years more than 10,000 km of roads were rehabilitated and around 150 km of new expressways were built.
+The government plans to build another 200 km length of expressways and to rehabilitate around 6,000 km of road within the next five years.
 The Road Development Authority of Sri Lanka is responsible for building, operating and managing national roads and expressways and provincial road agencies and local authorities are responsible for provincial and rural roads.

 Road networks in Sri Lanka are structurally designed according to Road Note 31, which restricts the indirect material property to a specified-limit of the California Bearing Ratio value.
 As a result, a large amount of in-situ soil and aggregates available in the country have not been used as roadway construction materials in the context of optimum quantity.
 This may also result in over-estimated or under-estimated catalogues of the current pavement design guide without any consideration of the structural capacity of a pavement system.

 This situation has caused a shortage or overuse of materials.
 To solve this problem, the Sri Lankan government expects to adopt the mechanistic-empirical design system for new or overlay thickness design of pavements, especially for low-volume roads.
 Mechanistic-empirical design can provide flexibility in using a wide range of material properties because the pavement thickness design can be defined not by the indirect material property such as the California Bearing Ratio value but by mechanical responses, such as strain or stress in a critical location of a layered pavement system.